ccxt/ccxt/CONTRIBUTING.md

 npm install
 ```

-The command below will build everything and generate PHP/Python versions from source JS files:
+The command below will build everything and generate PHP/Python versions from source TS files:

 ```
 npm run build